-Surname

-Forename

-Chosen Name (if different)

-Date of Birth

-Home Address

-Home Telephone Number

-Home Email Address

-In order to apply our admissions criteria we need to know:

-Do you have an Education, Health and Care (EHC) plan which names Lawrence Sheriff School?
+Surname Forename Chosen Name (if different) Date of Birth Home Address Home Telephone Number Home Email Address In order to apply our admissions criteria we need to know: Do you have an Education, Health and Care Plan which names Lawrence Sheriff School?
+Yes / No Are you a looked after child or previously looked after child?
+Yes / No Are you eligible for one of the following additional premiums: Pupil Premium?
+Yes / No Service Premium?
 Yes / No

-Are you a looked after child or previously looked after child?
-Yes / No Are you eligible for one of the following additional premiums:

-Pupil Premium?
-Yes / No

-Service Premium?
-Yes / No

-The full definitions of looked after and previously looked after children are in the School Admissions Code (2021), and as indicated in the Lawrence Sheriff School Admissions Policy for 2024-2025.
+Admissions Code (2021), and as indicated in the Lawrence Sheriff School Admissions Policy for 2026-2027.